opensearch-project/documentation-website/_replication-plugin/api.md

 Introduced 1.1
 {: .label .label-purple }

 Initiate replication of an index from the leader cluster to the follower cluster.
-Run this operation on the follower cluster.
+Send this request to the follower cluster.

 #### Request